San Francisco 49ers vs. Chicago Bears NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- San Francisco has combined with its opponents to put up more than 39.5 points in five of seven games this season.
+- San Francisco's games this season have gone over 39.5 points five of seven times.

-- Chicago's games have gone over 39.5 points in two opportunities this season.
+- Chicago and its opponents have combined to score more than 39.5 points in two games this season.

 - The combined points per game average of the two teams, 36.9, is 2.6 points fewer than Sunday's over/under.

-- This contest's total is 8.4 points under the 47.9 these two squads combine to give up per game in 2020.
+- This contest's over/under is 8.4 points lower than the 47.9 these two squads combine to give up per game in 2020.

 - The 49ers and their opponents have scored an average of 48.3 points per game in 2020, 8.8 more than Sunday's total.